Wasserstein-based methods for convergence complexity analysis of MCMC with applications: Albert and Chib's Chain for Bayesian Probit Regression

 \baro \begin{enumerate} \item Draw $\{Z_i\}_{i=1}^n$ independently with $Z_i \sim \mbox{TN}(x_i^T \beta, 1; y_i)$, and let $Z = (Z_1 \; Z_2 \, \cdots \; Z_n)^T$. \item Draw $\tilde{\beta} \sim \mbox{N} \Big( \Sigma^{-1} \big(X^TZ + Qv \big), \Sigma^{-1} \Big) \;. $ \end{enumerate} \barba

 The Markov transition density of the chain that is simulated by this algorithm is given by

 where the exact forms of $\pi_1(\tilde{\beta}|z,X,y)$ and $\pi_2(z|\beta,X,y)$ can be gleaned from the algorithm.
-It's clear that this chain is reversible with respect to the posterior density $\pi(\cdot|X,y)$.
+It's well-known that this chain is reversible with respect to the posterior density $\pi(\cdot|X,y)$.
 Moreover, posterior propriety ensures that the chain is Harris ergodic \citep{roberts2006harris}.
-Throughout this section, we will use~$\Pi$ to denote the stationary probability measure defined by $\pi(\cdot|X,y)$, and $K(\cdot,\cdot)$ the Mtf defined through~\eqref{eq:acmtd}.
+Throughout this section, we will use~$\Pi$ to denote the stationary probability measure defined by $\pi(\cdot|X,y)$, and $K(\cdot,\cdot)$ the Markov transition function defined through~\eqref{eq:acmtd}.

+\citet{roy2007convergence} proved that when $Q=0$ (and the posterior is proper) the chain is always geometrically ergodic, i.e., $\rho_*^{\mbox{{ TV}}}<1$.
+A similar result for proper normal priors was established by \citet{chakraborty2016convergence}.
+Both of these results were proven using a drift-based technique that does not require construction of a minorization condition \citep[see][Lemma 15.2.8]{meyn2012markov}, and consequently, does not yield an explicit upper bound on $\rho_*^{\mbox{ TV}}$.
+Thus, neither of these two papers addresses the issue of convergence complexity. \citet{johndrow2016mcmc} established a (negative) convergence complexity result for the intercept only version of the model (where $p=1$ and $x_i = 1$ for $i=1,2,\dots,n$), under the assumption that all the responses are successes, i.e., $y_i = 1$ for $i=1,2,\dots,n$.
+Their results, which are based on Cheeger’s inequality, imply that $\rho_*^{\mbox{{ TV}}} \rightarrow 1$ as $n \rightarrow \infty$, indicating that the algorithm is inefficient for large samples when the data are severely imbalanced.